 - 1There should be a certificate of authenticity with every real item bought that ensures that it is real.

 - 2If you are not offered this, don't buy anything.A return policy should be offered by sellers.Advertisement

 Questions and Answers

 Is this necklace really from Disney?

 I recently have in my possession a gold necklace, not real gold, but it's an item I can not find anywhere.
 It's a pendant with the White Rabbit's pocket watch.
 The front has the hands reading 11:16 and the back shows the "inner workings" in clear lacquer and has a Disney tag off of the clasp.
-It's a really cool piece but can't get it authenticated anywhere..
+It's a really cool piece but can't get it authenticated anywhere.
 I have tried: Contacted Disney to no avail.
-I can not get anyone to just look at pictures.
-Or should I say can't be directed to the right path for any answers..
-I think it was caused by: Doesn't apply
+I cannot get anyone to just look at pictures.
+Or should I say haven't been directed to the right path for any answers.
+I think it was caused by: Doesn't apply.

 The necklace you possess is part of the Alice and Wonderland Disney Collection and is authentic.
 Disney Couture still produces necklaces like the one you are describing.
 Contact them to see if you can get an authentication or they can recommend someone.

 About a Disney movie Snow White And The 7 Dwarfs Movie?